 IF-block An IF-block begins with the first statement after the block IF statement (IF (m) THEN), ends with the statement preceding the next ELSE IF, ELSE, or END IF statement that has the same IF-level as the block IF statement, and includes all the executable statements in between.
-An IF-block may be empty.
 An IF-block is empty if there are no executable statements in it.